geekmister/geekmister/README.md

 ### My recent situation

 - I am working in a commany as a software test manager, but I am also an full stack software engineer and a indepentend developer. :man_technologist:
+- Developing offical website v2.0 of zmlh that is a outsorcing project. :building_construction:
-- Built my personal spider system to crawing data about i need.
+- Builting my personal spider system to crawing data about i need.
 The repository and data is not open because that is sensitive.
 But, i would provided website to query data about you need! :spider:
-- Recently, learing hardware development. :man_technologist:
 - Most importantly, I'm fighting my depression.
 At least, I can control interval one day drink beer, when no drink beer eat medicine. :brain:

 ### Open source project